Asalek/cub3D/README.md

 ## Linux Installation

-In order to run this project you can use and install the C library[mlx](https://github.com/42Paris/minilibx-linux.git).
+In order to run this project you can use and install the C library [mlx](https://github.com/42Paris/minilibx-linux.git).

 ```bash
 git clone https://github.com/42Paris/minilibx-linux.git